Harvey Henderson Wilcox: Biography

 In September 1850 Harvey was described as being an apprentice shoemaker in the Horace Sheldon household in Blissfield, Lenawee County.
 His apprenticeship was probably because he could not do farm-work.
 He completed his apprenticeship during the 1850s and in 1860 he was living near Edgerton, St. Joseph Township, Williams County, Ohio, and working as a shoemaker.
 On December 26, 1861, he married Ellen E. Young in Bryan, Williams County, Ohio.
 He got into politics in Williams County and ran for, and was elected to, several local offices, including County Recorder in 1860, Justice of the Peace (Magistrate) in 1860, and Notary Public for Williams County in 1866.

 He gave up shoemaking to deal in real estate in Bryan, in the firm of Wilcox & Langel, a career that he would follow the rest of his life.
 Elon Langel later moved to Topeka, Kansas, and died of tuberculosis.

 The local Bryan newspaper says in April 1868 that Harvey and Ellen Wilcox were moving to Topeka, Kansas, where, in October, 1869, Harvey published "H.H.
 Wilcox's Real Estate Publisher" and in July 1870 he was described as a real estate agent and his wife a housekeeper.
 Before March 1875 they had added G.M.
 Stanley, the son of Ellen's sister, Alvira, to their family, but they never had any children of their own.
 In June 1880 Harvey was still in real estate and Ellen was running their boarding house on Kansas Avenue.

 Harvey must have enjoyed being in politics in Bryan because in Topeka he got into politics again, serving as president of the city council for at least one term in 1870; joined several other men to found the town of Rossville, Kansas, in 1871; served as Topeka city clerk from at least 1877 through 1880; and owned a ranch and relatively large herd of cattle (that his adopted son, George M. Stanley, managed) near El Dorado in Butler County, Kansas.

 Harvey and Ellen were in the 1880 census of Topeka with George M. Stanley, the son of Ellen's sister, Alvira Stanley, in their household.
 Ellen contracted tuberculosis and spent the winter of 1881–1882 in California, probably staying with her sister, Mary Jane (Young) Bond in Santa Barbara, "chasing the cure".
 Ellen returned to Topeka, uncured, in early 1882.
 She was kept alive on the train with "powerful stimulants" and died at the age of 37 soon after her arrival home.
 She is buried in Topeka Cemetery in Topeka, Kansas.

-Harvey married as his second wife, Daeida "Ida" Hartell, a woman more than thirty years his junior, on December 6, 1882, in Topeka and in October 1883 it was reported that "Harvey Wilcox of Topeka, Kansas" was back in Ohio and Michigan visiting relatives and friends.
+Harvey married as his second wife, Ida "Daeida" Hartell, a woman 29 years his junior, on December 6, 1882 in Topeka.
+In October 1883 it was reported that "Harvey Wilcox of Topeka, Kansas" was back in Ohio and Michigan visiting relatives and friends.
 This was probably the last time most of his relatives back East saw him and the trip was probably made in anticipation of his permanent move to California.